Can you cure a toxic work environment?

-Taking time out to relax and refresh each day, even if it's only a for a few minutes can make a big difference.
-Even though it may seem like regular breaks could negatively impact productivity, the lack of breaks will often harm it more.
+Taking time out to relax and refresh each day, even if it's only a for a few minutes, can make a big difference.
+While it might seem like regular breaks could negatively impact productivity, a lack of breaks will often harm it more.

 Recognition is one of the most effective ways to combat a toxic workplace, though it's sorely missing in many workplaces.

 As Josh Bersin mentioned in a recent Forbes article detailing some of his research findings, "...our research definitely shows that in 83% of the organizations we studied suffer from a deficit in 'recognition.'
 And these companies are under-performing their peers."